arp-249x/Campusjugaad-Legacy/README.md

 ### 2. Operational Logic
 * **Binary Dispute Resolution:** The system currently assumes that if the OTP is shared, the task is successfully completed.
 We lack a **"Conflict Resolution Center"** for edge cases (e.g., "The Hero brought the wrong food item").
 * **Open-Access Sandbox (Verification):** While the Sign-Up UI *advises* users to enter an institutional email (showing `student@college.edu` as a placeholder), the backend validation is currently **permissive**.
 (We allow `@gmail.com` signups also) So that judges and hackathon testers can easily access the platform without needing a fake university ID.(No verification is there in the backend).
+* **Button Sensitivity:** Currently, we haven't added "Debouncing" (a delay to stop rapid clicks).
+So, if a user spams the "Post" button, it might create duplicate tasks.
+This will be fixed in the production version.

 ## Features for Round 2